harrybridgen/simple_compiler/README.md

 println x;  # 1, not 10 #

 ```
-Here:
-- x inside the function is a captured value, not a mutable location
+Here `x` inside the function is a captured value, not a mutable location
-- changes to it do not affect the global x

 ### `::=` Reactive Assignment (relationships)